eclipse-iceoryx/iceoryx/tools/git-hooks/Readme.md

 - run `clang-tidy` on all files to commit, modified files will drop warnings, newly added files treat warnings as errors when the linter detects a warning.

-For running `clang-format` it checks if the version 10 is used, otherwise it will print a warning, you can install it by using the following command:
+You can install them with the following command:

 ```bash
 sudo apt install clang-format clang-tidy